pmean/build-website/text/06/Multicollinearity.md

 >
 > Multicollinearity does lead to a loss of precision and power, so you
 > have to look at the overall findings.
 If they are positive, then say
-> \"In spite of severe multicollinearity, we were able to establish an
+> "In spite of severe multicollinearity, we were able to establish an
-> association between our exposure variable and our outcome.\" If the
+> association between our exposure variable and our outcome."
+If the
-> results are negative, then say \"Although these results are negative,
+> results are negative, then say "Although these results are negative,
 > we need to be cautious about our findings, since the presence of
 > multicollinearity may have led to a serious loss in precision for our
-> estimate of the exposure effect.\"
+> estimate of the exposure effect."
 >
 > Another thing to keep in mind is that the multicollinearity is often
 > just a factor among your covariates and it may not directly involve